chavi362/virtual-keyboard/README.md

 ## Features

-- Virtual keyboard with support for Hebrew, English, and Arabic languages.
+- Virtual keyboard with support for Hebrew, English, Arabic, Ukranian, Russian, Portuguese and Spanish languages.
 - Emoji keyboard for expressive input.
 - Stylish and customizable interface.
 - Undo and redo functionality.